co-cart/co-cart/readme.txt

 = Do I need to have coding skills to use CoCart? =

 As this plugin provides a REST API built for developers, you will need to have some coding knowledge to use it.
-[Checkout the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) to get some understanding.

 = Where can I find documentation for CoCart? =

-You can find the documentation for CoCart on the [CoCart REST API Docs](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).
+You can find the documentation [here](https://docs.cocart.xyz/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).

-= Can I change the layout format/add/change details to the responses? =
+= Can I change the formatting of values, add and change details to the responses? =

 You certainly can.
-There are over 100+ filters available to do just that.
-[Checkout the tweaks plugin](https://github.com/co-cart/co-cart-tweaks) to view or maybe use the examples provided.
-[View the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) for more.
+There are over 100+ filters available to customize to your needs.

 = Why does CoCart use a custom session handler in the first place? =